amitamaryadav/DM_backup/README.md

-# DM_data_analysis

-This includes all the data analysis projects done at DoorMint.
+# Automating time-consuming tasks using Python at work